BU-IE-582/fall-23-oxanaxu/hw1/hw1.md

 ZOREN  0.126  0.123               -0.292                              0.288 ...
 ```

 The first 6 components cover over 90% of the variance.
+During this part of the homework, I realized my knowledge about PCA is not enough to interpret.